Young and Strong Program

 Education

-Every year MBC patients and their loved ones gather at Dana-Farber for a day-long forum that includes updates on research and treatment advances; sessions on integrative therapies, nutrition, and other ways to improve quality of life; and discussion groups with other attendees.
+Every year, EMBRACE hosts an educational forum series that includes updates on research and treatment advances, ways to improve quality of life, panel discussions with patients and medical experts, and more.
 Recordings from these sessions are available for viewing.

 Newsletters

-Throughout the year, patients in the program also receive additional updates on research and care, through the form of webcasts, web chats, podcasts, and other channels.
+Patients in the program also receive additional updates on research and care.
 Examples of past newsletters can be accessed below.

 Picture